rkirov/blog/content/posts/lean6.md

 - **Learning** - Part 10 of the proof, I am stuck.
 I ask Claude to explain what is happening in words, convince myself on paper conceptually, then read the proof and agree it makes sense.
 This is tricky indeed.
 I ask to refactor a bit and add better comments matching my understanding, which I relay back to Claude as another intuition sketch.

 - **Cleanup** - I ask Claude to clean up the whole thing and commit.
 The result is [300+ lines of lean](https://github.com/rkirov/analysis/blob/main/analysis/Analysis/Section_8_2.lean#L843-L1182).
 I guess to both the uninitiated in Lean and the Lean expert, it looks like slop (for different reasons).
-But through this process, to me it is a formal proof that I roughly follow.
+But through this process, to me it is a formal proof that I roughly follow and can stand by.

 ## Followup problem 8.2.6 - divergence after rearrangement